jsntn/fix-ce/README.md

 #### Fix CE

-Fix CE is a tiny JavaScript to fix the composition for Chinese-English mixed web post.
+Fix CE is a tiny JavaScript to fix the composition for Chinese-English mixed web posts.

 ## Usage